Is Your Partner Ignoring You? 6 Relationship Tips For Facing Issues Head-On

 5. Reassure Your Partner That You Are Serious About This, Too

 Hartstein told me that sometimes when people are starting to feel close to their partner, they may find it threatening, uncomfortable or scary, which could cause them to revert back into their shell.
 Reassure your partner that you are just as serious as they are about taking things to the next level.
 A thoughtful way to remind them when they least expect it?
-Write a few notes that they can "Open When" they may be feeling insecure about the relationship.
+Write a few love letters that they can "open when" they may be feeling insecure about the relationship.
 Let them know that they can trust you, and that they can count on you.